dmartinezphd/dmartinezphd.github.io/assets/services/research.md

 - URL links to primary source files that are uncovered during the literature review
 - Summary of literature review results, highlighting key theories and talking points to support (or refute) arguments needed in your final decision

-# Data Processing and Analysis
+# Data Processing and Analysis Services
 Random Walk Research specializes in environmental data processing and analysis, including air, energy, weather, and climate.
 Random Walk offers data processing and analysis services to help with your needs, including:

 - Performing appropriate steps on data to verify, organize, transform, integrate, and extract processed data in an appropriate output for subsequent analysis